Gaussian and non-Gaussian processes of zero power variation: Stochastic calculus

 Before proceeding to the proof of this theorem, we discuss its hypotheses.
 We refer to the description at the end of Section \ref{NonHomogGaussSect} for examples satisfying the hypotheses of Theorem \ref{nonhomoggauss}; these examples also satisfy the monotonicity and convexity conditions in the above theorem.

-Condition (i) is quite weak, since $c^{\prime}$ can be chosen arbitrarily close to $0$.
-The hypotheses of Theorem \ref{nonhomoggauss} imply that $Q_{u}\leq\delta^{2}\left( u\right) $, and Condition (i) simply adds that these two quantities should be commensurate, which is a weak non-degeneracy assumption, as opposed, say, to requiring that $c^{\prime}$ not be too small, which would be a stronger coercivity assumption.
+Condition (i) is a type of coercivity assumption on the non-degeneracy of $X$'s variances in comparison to its increments' variances.
+The hypotheses of Theorem \ref{nonhomoggauss} imply that $Q_{u}\leq\delta^{2}\left( u\right) $, and Condition (i) simply adds that these two quantities should be commensurate, with a lower bound that it not too small.
+The "Volterra convolution"-type class of processes (\ref{volterra}) given at the end of Section \ref{NonHomogGaussSect}, which includes the Riemann-Liouville fBm's, satisfies Condition (i) with $c=1/2$.
+In the homogeneous case, (i) is trivially satisfied since $Q_{u}\equiv\delta^{2}\left( u\right) $.

-Condition (ii), while ominous looking, is not much more restrictive than Condition (i).
-Indeed, by brutally applying Schwartz's inequality leading to $Q\left( u,v\right) ^{2}\leq Q_{u}Q_{v}$, Condition (ii) becomes a trivial consequence of